Right to Ramble

 From this point the trail loses the city.
 At the 610-metre point, the trail crosses Lock Road and then it's straight through to McCaulay.

 As with most track beds it's nasty straight.
 However, because it is so narrow, with tree branches often stretching into the trail, it holds interest.
 The beauty of this trail is its narrowness; it's different from the wide and road-like "multi-use" trails.

 I passed some grazing horses in a field, before moving on to scrubby forest and marshland.
 At one point some poplars had toppled from the wet marsh onto the trail, but someone had chopped the branches away, leaving a very nice archway to walk under.
-I disturbed my first garter snake of the season, sunning himself in the middle of the track and not too pleased when I hung around to photograph him.
+I disturbed my first garter snake of the season, sunning itself in the middle of the track and not too pleased when I hung around to photograph him.

 At around the 2.8 kilometre point, you'll see a path going sharply up the hill to the left.
 This is the trail to the Bleasdell Boulder.
 This is a must-see sidetrip.
 You can drive in and walk about 625 metres to the huge boulder, but you can take a more fun 450 metre walk from the trail to see. it.
 However, while you're at it take a tour of the entire 1.8 kilometres of trails, they're varied, and well laid out.
 Don't miss the ridge walk, just after the bridge on the north side of the loop.